mlcoding/asdca/README.md

 To build, enter the repo root and run:
   R CMD build sdca

 To test the package, enter the "test" folder and run the R code.
->>>>>>> FETCH_HEAD

-To build, enter the repo root and run:
-R CMD build sdca

-To test the package, enter the "test" folder and run the R code.